iandorsey00/geodata/README.md

 *place* is `160`, and the summary level for a State-Place-County is `155`.
 See [this page](https://factfinder.census.gov/help/en/summary_level_code_list.htm) for a list of summary levels.)

-### The ID problem

-Unfortunately, State-Places and State-Place-Counties have different `GEO_ID`s, which means we can have different IDs for essentially the same geography.

 ### This app's solution – A key hash